Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Chanticleers are 5-2 ATS when favored by 10.5 points or more this season.

-- Coastal Carolina's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Coastal Carolina has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- Coastal Carolina is 4-1 against the spread and 6-0 overall this season when the team notches more than 29.1 points.
+- When Coastal Carolina records more than 29.1 points, it is 4-1 against the spread and 6-0 overall.

-- In games that Coastal Carolina amasses over 423.7 yards, the team is 4-2 against the spread and 7-0 overall.
+- In games that Coastal Carolina picks up more than 423.7 yards, the team is 4-2 against the spread and 7-0 overall.

-- This year, the Chanticleers have five turnovers, six fewer than the Panthers have takeaways (11).
+- The Chanticleers have five giveaways this season, while the Panthers have 11 takeaways .

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.